EC Default Banner

 The lawful basis for the processing

-The basis for processing personal data under the UK General Data Protection Regulation (UK GDPR) is:
+The lawful basis for processing your information under the UK General Data Protection Regulation (UK GDPR) is:

 Who we share the information with